 - Have the patron provide specifics about their question or topic.
 Get details!

 - What have they already done?
 Where have they searched?
 What search terms/combinations of words did they use?
 What worked?
 What didn’t?

 2. Break down the topic into individual components.

-Upper division undergraduates or graduate students may need more detailed, subject-specific information.
-In this case a subject database is probably best.
+- Upper division undergraduates or graduate students may need more detailed, subject-specific information.
+In this case a discipline-specific database is probably best.

-When do they need the information?
+- When do they need the information?
 If the answer is right now, they will be most successful in a database with full-text sources.
-If the user is seeking an overview or just something to get started, a general source or an online reference source may serve them best.
+If the patron is seeking an overview or just something to get started, a general source or an online reference source may serve them best.